EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

 Dr Jade McGlynn 31:10

-Thank you for that very thorough answer, Nikolai.
+Thank you.
+For that very thorough answer, Nikolai.
 I wonder if I could follow up with you.
 This is a question to move to you Nikolai but also, as well, Mark, please feel free, if you have any comments on this.
 But so far, we’ve looked very much at how memory is used in or historical narratives use in a very aggressive way against other sort of abroad against other countries.
-But what impact is the use of memory laws having on the ability of Russians domestically, whether that’s online, whether that’s an academia to challenge the state’s distorted view or distorted narrative of history?
+But what impact is the use of memory loss having on the ability of Russians domestically, whether that’s online, whether that’s an academia to challenge the state’s distorted view or distorted narrative of history?